google/docsy-example/content/en/docs/Locations/Taon/_index.md

 {{% pageinfo %}}
 Taon
 {{% /pageinfo %}}
 Taon is a continent in the planet of Solinia.
-It is cut off from the rest of the world following a Spellstorm some time around the Lost Age <span class="line-spacer d-block"> </span> It is the ancestral home of the Mysmaal prior to their arrival on Alcor
+It is cut off from the rest of the world following a Spellstorm some time around the Lost Age  It is the ancestral home of the Mysmaal prior to their arrival on Alcor